staticvoidmain/notes/you_suck_at_vs.md

 # Your tools matter

-I shouldn't have to tell you this, but you spend a lot of time typing text into a computer.
-You have
+* You spend a lot of time typing text into a computer.
 * Your text editor should be an extension of you.
 * brain -> keyboard -> screen
 * If you spend most of your time wrangling your tooling to get it to work right, either your tools suck, or you suck.